goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

-     As the book file name is part of the archive file name, so long as books have unique file names, archive files for multiple books may be put in the same archive directory.
+     As the book file name is part of the archive file name, so long as books have unique file names, archive files for multiple books may be put in the same archive directory without creating ambiguity.

   After valid entry of
     - the book name
     - the location and name of the main GnuCash data file
     - the location of the base archive directory

-  the **Save Settings** button will be enabled, which when clicked, will save the 3 above entries, and the Version field (optional), for all books, in file
+  the **Save Settings** button will be enabled, which when clicked, will save the BackupGnuCash configuration, in file
   ```
-    GNU/Linux: /home/[USER_NAME]/.BupGc/defaultProperties
+    GNU/Linux: /home/[USERNAME]/.BupGc/defaultProperties
-    Windows: C:\Users\USER_NAME]\.BupGc/defaultProperties
+    Windows: C:\Users\USERNAME]\.BupGc/defaultProperties
   ```
   **Note** the password is NOT saved and must be entered each time BackupGnuCash is started.
 The password must be at least 8 characters.